-The territorial bias of Cipolla v.
-Shaposka augers well for the development of conflict of law.
-The decision is strong not because it adopted a Cavers' principle of preference or because it indulged in a rigorous interest analysis.
+Cipolla v.
+Shaposka is a good case.
+It is strong not because it adopted a Cavers' principle of preference or because it indulged in a rigorous interest analysis.
 The strength of Cipolla lies in the willingness of the court to trust its judicial instincts of fairness and justice to the parties over the overly sophisticated attempts of the scholars to intellectualize legal concepts to the point of absurdity.
 Having attempted to support with argumentation that the territorial bias is based on some rather common sense notions about law and its functions in our complex world, I revel in the courts decision.
 Even handed justice had a good day in Pennsylvania.